eytanfb/vision/README.md

 ## Ideas

 - [ ] Be able to create a task with a name
-- [ ] Be able to see all tasks across multiple companies
-    - [ ] Focus tasks on a single company
 - [ ] Weekly retrospective
 - [ ] Upcoming week view
 - [ ] Add icons for tasks
-- [ ] Sort files by progress completion
+- [x] Sort files by progress completion
 - [x] Make the view like gobang
 - [x] Create standup automatically on launch for the day if it doesn't exist
 - [x] Show progress for tasks on sidebar (e.g. 3/5, 4/4)